eyqs/eyqs.github.io/blog/2002-ubcs-cpen.md

 ### CPSC 320: Intermediate Algorithm Design and Analysis
 #### Geoffrey Tien, 2016S2, 95% (highest in section)

-"Systematic study of basic concepts and techniques in the design and analysis of algorithms, illustrated from various problem areas.
-Topics include: models of computation; choice of data structures; graph-theoretic, algebraic, and text processing algorithms."
+> Systematic study of basic concepts and techniques in the design and analysis of algorithms, illustrated from various problem areas.
+Topics include: models of computation; choice of data structures; graph-theoretic, algebraic, and text processing algorithms.

 CPSC 320 is the mandatory intermediate algorithm design and analysis course (yep) for CS students.
 You'll be writing a lot of pseudocode and proofs, with no actual coding at all.
 Math students with no programming experience may fare better than CS students who forgot how to do proofs.